Skip to content

 Not available on OpenBSD or DragonFly BSD

 OpenBSD ships only the minimal UndefinedBehaviorSanitizer runtime, not the standalone runtime ponyc links against; DragonFly BSD’s gcc13 toolchain doesn’t build the UBSan runtime at all.
-Either way, use=undefined_behavior_sanitizer can’t be built there. gmake configure use=undefined_behavior_sanitizer is rejected on both OpenBSD and DragonFly with an error.
+Either way, undefined_behavior_sanitizer can’t be built there.
+Configuring with -DPONY_USES=undefined_behavior_sanitizer is rejected on both OpenBSD and DragonFly with an error.

 Coverage